jaguirre-econ/profile/README.md

 **'IMDB Movies' Unsupervised Learning Project:** 🔗 [**Link**](https://github.com/jaguirre-econ/Proyectos-Ciencia-de-Datos/blob/main/Non_Supervised_Movies.ipynb)

-I work with a data frame with data corresponding to more than 45 thousand movies.
+I work with a dataset with data corresponding to more than 45 thousand movies.
 For each of them, 13 different attributes can be analyzed, such as the year of release, the genre and its score on the 'IMDB' reviews page.
 In this project, the dataset is explored and curated to then be able to apply unsupervised learning techniques that allow the creation of movie clusters.

 ## 📈 R